cyphics/universe-idle/README.md

 # universe-idle
-Incremental game to travel across the entire universe
+Incremental game that makes you travel from one "edge" of the universe to the other.